ligolang/ligo/gitlab-pages/docs/testing/mutation-testing.md

 To help you add more test cases and ensure that the tests are complete, you can use mutation testing to identify different versions of the function (known as _mutations_) that pass all of the tests.

-The `Test.Next.Mutation.func` function takes a value to mutate (usually a function) and a test case function to apply to mutated versions of that value.
-If the test case function terminates correctly, the `Test.Next.Mutation.func` function stops trying mutations and returns a `Some` option with the mutation that passed all of the tests.
-If no mutation passes the test case function, the `Test.Next.Mutation.func` function returns `None`.
+The `Test.Mutation.func` function takes a value to mutate (usually a function) and a test case function to apply to mutated versions of that value.
+If the test case function terminates correctly, the `Test.Mutation.func` function stops trying mutations and returns a `Some` option with the mutation that passed all of the tests.
+If no mutation passes the test case function, the `Test.Mutation.func` function returns `None`.

 <Syntax syntax="cameligo">